FIXTradingCommunity/fix-orchestra/repository2016/README.md

 See documentation of the schema in [Orchestra specifications](https://github.com/FIXTradingCommunity/fix-orchestra-spec/tree/master/v1-0-RC2)

+The XML namespace for the schema is `http://fixprotocol.io/2016/fixrepository`.

+## Project Features

 In addition to providing the XML schema as a resource, this module provides these features:
 * Builds Java bindings for the schema.
 * Transform Repository2010to2016.xsl populates a Repository 2016 Edition file from an existing Repository 2010 Edition file.
 * Transform enrich_datatypes.xslt adds datatype mappings to an Orchestra file.

+## Build

 The module may be included as a dependency in a Maven project as follows: